 What is Weed?

-Depending on the strain of the drug, there are a few different types of it though.
-Grass, which looks like dried herbs, is made from drying out the Cannabis plant.
-Skunk is a particularly strong strain and can be covered in crystals, and Hash is made from the resin of the plant and can come in a variety of forms.
+Also known as Cannabis or Marijuana, Weed is a plant-based substance that is smoked, vaped or even eaten.
+There are a few different types of weed people smoke, but they all derive from the cannabis plant.
+Grass, which looks like dried herbs, is made from drying out the cannabis plant.
+Skunk is a particularly strong strain and can be covered in crystals, and Hash is made from the plant’s resin and can come in a variety of forms.

 What is Alcohol?

 Alcohol comes in lots of different forms and strengths but is used to describe a drink that has ethanol in it.
 This is a type of alcohol that’s produced during the fermentation process and acts as a drug.
 Alcohol isn’t just in drinks though.
-You can commonly find it in mouthwash and anti-bacterial hand gels as alcohol works to kill off any harmful bacteria.
+You can commonly find it in mouthwash and anti-bacterial hand gels, as alcohol works to kill off any harmful bacteria.

 Hundreds of thousands of individuals suffer from alcohol addiction or prescription drug addiction every year.
 But both of these substances are still legal in the UK.
-In contrast, there are a huge number of drugs that are classed as illegal, including weed.
-The main reason why drugs are illegal is that they’ve been proven to cause psychological and physical harm.
+In contrast, there are a huge number of drugs that are classed as illegal, including weed that people consume but are not inherently addicted to the substance.

 You might still be wondering why some drugs are legal, like alcohol and nicotine.
 This is because a team of experts have found that, although negative side effects can occur, when consumed in small amounts, they are relatively safe for humans.
+But again, you could argue this could not be the case for cannabis.

 Which is More Harmful?
 Alcohol or Weed?